libellux/Libellux-Up-and-Running/docs/wireguard/README.md

 :::
 ::::

-Next generate a private and public key as root user for the WireGuard server.
+Generate a private and public key as root user for the WireGuard server.

 :::: code-group
 ::: code-group-item Ubuntu